scottcmoore/rubyconf_2021_customizing_rubocop/instructions.md

 - 4 - a send
 - 5 - against any receiver
 - 6 - of a `puts`
-- 7 - with any single arg.
+- 7 - with any single arg (we still need to check if it contains "poet").

 There are a couple things missing here though; one is that we aren't calling our helper method to determine if the method is poetic.
-The second is that this is fairly brittle and would only work for instances with single arguments.
+The second is that this is fairly brittle and would only work for methods with single arguments.

 Take a shot at improving this node pattern.
-Once your cop lints methods that either:
+See if you can reach a point where your cop lints methods that either:
 - have a name staring with 'poetic_' or
 - include a `puts` with an argument that contains 'poet'

-You're done with the workshop!
-Thanks for much for reading this far!

-########## Add something about going to step6/haiku_comments to compare your final cop.
-########## Also, might suggest as a final step to haiku-ify all of the comments in app.rb
-########## and run your cop against it to see all of the offenses cleared.
+You can take a look at the cop in the step6 directory for a working example.

+You should be able to update the comments in app.rb to have 5, 7, and 5 syllables, and see your cop pass.

+At this point you are done with the workshop.
+Thanks for reading this far!
+If you have questions or find issues with the workshop code, please ask in the conference Discord channel for the workshop or raise an issue in the repo.
+If you're reading this outside of RubyConf, please raise an issue in the repo.